ashygee/pineapple-dog/trip-details.md

 - [Whatsapp](https://wa.me/12318812134)
 - [Email](mailto:aguillaume@protonmail.com)

-#### Drop off
-Calvin will be dropped off at HQ on August 21.
+**Drop off:** Calvin will be dropped off at HQ on August 21.

-#### Pick-up
-Calvin can be picked up any time on September 14.
+**Pick-up:** Calvin can be picked up any time on September 14.
 Location can be determined based on caretaker.

 ## Itinerary
 - NYC (Aug 22 - Sep 2)